tdurouchoux/dsview_vault/topics/Concept/Algorithmic Discrimination Protections.md

 type: Concept
 ---

-Measures aimed at preventing discrimination caused by automated systems and ensuring equitable treatment.
+Measures to prevent discrimination by algorithms and ensure equitable treatment in automated systems.